lost-tty/lattice/docs/roadmap.md

 **Goal:** Production-ready mesh networking with simple, unified sync loop.

 - [ ] **REGRESSION**: Graceful reconnect after sleep/wake (may need iroh fix)
+- [x] Add highest HLC common to all local logs to SyncState and show it in `store status` for each node

 ---